razvanstanga/node-red-contrib-eztimer/README.md

-# Schedex
+# eztimer

-Scheduler for node-red which allows you to enter on/off times as 24hr clock (e.g. 01:10) or suncalc events (e.g. goldenHour).
+Timer/scheduler for node-red which allows you to enter on/off times as 24hr clock (e.g. 01:10) or suncalc events (e.g.
+goldenHour).
 It also allows you to offset times and randomise the time within the offset.

-Inspired by Pete Scargill's [BigTimer](http://tech.scargill.net/big-timer/)

-**NOTE: When upgrading from versions prior to 1.0.0, you will see a message for each Schedex node in the Node-RED debug window.
-This message is to advise that the Schedex configuration changed slightly in version 1.0.0 in order to accomodate days of the week when scheduling.
-To remedy, simply edit each Schedex node, tick the days of the week you want Schedex enabled and re-deploy.**
+Forked from (retaining much of the code, including this document) [schedex](https://github.com/biddster/node-red-contrib-schedex) which was in turn inspired by Pete Scargill's [BigTimer](http://tech.scargill.net/big-timer/), so hat-tip to both those coders.

+Emphasis has been put on creating a simple interface and utilising built-in node-red formatting helpers (such as creating a JSON payload).

 # Installation

 This node requires node 4.x.
 It's tested against 4.6.1.

     $ cd ~/.node-red
-    $ npm install node-red-contrib-schedex
+    $ npm install node-red-contrib-eztimer

 # Configuration